TheOnlyZac/sly1/README.md

 #### Testing

 You can run `cmake --build . --target check && ctest .`  or `make check` in the build directory in order to run tests.

+## Style Guide

+Our goal is to imitate the original source code as closely as possible based on the debug symbols from the [May 2002 prototype](https://hiddenpalace.org/Sly_Cooper_and_the_Thievius_Raccoonus_(May_19,_2002_prototype)).

+* Original symbol names should be used wherever possible.
+* Function and class names use `UpperCamelCase`.
+* Variables and function parameters use `lowerCamelCase`.
+* Variables are named according to [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation), which uses letter prefixes to denote the variable type.
+* Enum types are named in `ALLCAPS`.